-A few folks have been asking me about what it was like traveling abroad this summer and what I did/ate in Florence & Greece, so I thought I’d put together a little blog post to recap the trip!
+A few folks have been asking me about what it was like traveling abroad this summer and what I did/ate in Florence & Greece?
+So I thought I’d put together a little blog post to recap the trip!
 Here are a few details about my Florence 3 Day Itinerary:

-Everyone needs that one friend – the one friend that is the traveler of the group, the one who plants the seed of a trip in your mind, occasionally mentions it in conversation, sends a few photos your way, and then the moment you finally decide that you MAYBE want to go, she’ll send you cheap flights, hotel information, and everything you need to make the damn trip happen.
+Everyone needs that one friend – the one friend that is the traveler of the group.
+The one who plants the seed of a trip in your mind.
+Occasionally mentions it in conversation and sends a few photos your way.
+Then the moment you finally decide that you MAYBE want to go, she’ll send you cheap flights, and everything you need to make the damn trip happen.
 That friend is none other than my best friend Jacquie.
-Shameless plug: check out her Youtube channel and Instagram where she posts about all things travel, personal growth, life design, and generally living the life of your dreams.
+Shameless plug: check out her Youtube channel and Instagram.
+This is where she posts about all things travel, personal growth, life design, and generally living the life of your dreams.

 Whew.
 Anyways!
-Honestly, I had my doubts about going on this trip, but in the end, it was well worth it and it was all thanks to her.
-We had already dipped our toes with traveling within the US this past year, but Europe just seemed out of reach.
-It was a risk of course, but we did everything we could to safely travel: double-masking, social distancing, testing, avoiding indoor dining as much as possible (despite sweltering 100-degree weather).
+Honestly, I had my doubts about going on this trip, but in the end, it was well worth it.
+And it was all thanks to her.
+We had already dipped our toes with traveling within the US this past year.
+But Europe just seemed out of reach.
+It was a risk of course, but we did everything we could to safely travel.
+Double-masking, social distancing, testing and avoiding indoor dining as much as possible (despite sweltering 100-degree weather).
 In the end, thankfully everything worked out and it was a really fun trip!

 Note: As of 9/1, unfortunately, in light of the spike of COVID cases, the EU just put in place travel restrictions to Europe from the US, banning all non-essential travel.
 I hope people will still find this post useful when travel opens back up in Europe!